atiqueahmedziad/intro-git-workshop/lessons/intro.md

 ## Workshop Objective

 Hello there!
-Welcome to "Introduction to Software development with Git and Github" workshop.
+Welcome to "Introduction to VCS with Git and Github" workshop.
 In this workshop, we are aiming to learn the following:

 - Understand the necessity Git and Github.
 - Learn the basics of Git.
 - Learn how to manage software projects at University.
 - Learn how to collaborate with others in Github.
-- Get familiar with Git command line
+- Get familiar with Git command line.

 ## What is required from you to join this workshop?